Progressive web apps (PWA)—a gentle introduction

 • The user should be able to bookmark or share the app’s URL.

-• It should be possible to open the app even when the device doesn’t have access to the internet, or when connected to a low-quality network.
+• It should be possible to open the app even when the device does not have access to the Internet, or when connected to a low-quality network.
 Even for applications in which this offline experience ability makes little sense, the app should at least indicate which functions will be unavailable while working offline.

 • As long as there is sufficient connectivity, the PWA should refresh itself with the latest content.

-• PWAs must use HTTPS to avoid man-in-the-middle attacks because of the way they’re used and built.
+• PWAs must use HTTPS to avoid man-in-the-middle attacks because of the way they are used and built.

 There are two items a PWA must include in order to have the characteristics listed above.

 First, it must include a web app manifest.
-This is just a text file—a simple JSON file—the browser looks into for information about the app’s name, author, which icons are necessary, version, description, and a list of all the necessary resources (among other things).
+This is just a text file—a simple JSON file— web browsers look into for information about the app’s name, author, version, description, which icons are used when, and a list of all necessary resources (among other things).
 The manifest is what web developers use to tell the browser how much of its user interface to show: standalone (no toolbar), full-screen (for the most app-like user experience), minimal-UI (back and reload only), or browser (the complete browser UI).

 The manifest will also be used when the app is installed on a user’s mobile device, particularly the URL it should start at when launched.
 Chrome browsers look for a manifest and will only show the “Add to Home Screen” prompt if all conditions are met.

-Secondly, it must implement a service worker.
-This is a client-side JavaScript file that works like a gopher between the server and browser, enabling all of those background functions that make the PWA act like a native app.
+Second, it must implement a service worker.
+This is a client-side JavaScript file that works like a gopher between the server and browser, enabling all of those background functions that make the PWA act like native apps.
 These include push notifications, caching important assets and files, and directing network requests and responses from the server.
 This last duty is what keeps the app up to date for the user, while page load times remain low.

 PWAs have already found a wide variety of applications, and for those with the time and/or inclination, this will be a fun space to watch to see what is yet to come.